uthcode/learntosolveit/source/quotes.rst

 * In life, after we get past the stage of fear, I think it is a never ending stage of adventure.
 * "Now, Now", cried the Queen, "Faster,Faster".  - Alice in Wonderland.
-* Half of being smart is knowing what you're dumb at.
 * Being entirely honest with oneself is a good exercise. --Sigmund Freud
 * What Linux myths or misconceptions do you find particularly galling?.
   Torvalds responds.